Annealed Langevin Dynamics for Massive MIMO Detection: Langevin for MIMO detection

-The first two terms are known -- they are the covariance matrices of the measurement noise and the noise defined in~\eqref{eq:pert_symbs} --, and the third term can be rewritten as $\mathbb{E}[\boldsymbol{\Sigma}\boldsymbol{\nu}\boldsymbol{\zeta}^{\top}] = \mathbb{E}[\boldsymbol{\Sigma}(\sum_{k=l}^L\bbV^{\top}\boldsymbol{\omega}_k)\boldsymbol{\zeta}^{\top}] = \sum_{k=l}^L\mathbb{E}[\boldsymbol{\Sigma}\bbV^{\top}\boldsymbol{\omega}_k\boldsymbol{\zeta}^{\top}]$.
+The first two terms are known -- they are the covariance matrices of the measurement noise and the noise defined in~\eqref{eq:pert_symbs} --, and the third term can be rewritten as $\mathbb{E}[\boldsymbol{\Sigma}\boldsymbol{\nu}_l\boldsymbol{\zeta}^{\top}] = \mathbb{E}[\boldsymbol{\Sigma}(\sum_{k=l}^L\bbV^{\top}\boldsymbol{\omega}_k)\boldsymbol{\zeta}^{\top}] = \sum_{k=l}^L\mathbb{E}[\boldsymbol{\Sigma}\bbV^{\top}\boldsymbol{\omega}_k\boldsymbol{\zeta}^{\top}]$.

 Hence, we need to define the statistical relationship between $\boldsymbol{\zeta}$ and $\boldsymbol{\Sigma}\bbV^{\top}\boldsymbol{\omega}_k$, which is the key step in this construction.
-Essentially, we seek for an uncorrelated multivariate Gaussian distribution where the variance depends only on the relation between $\sigma_l s_j$ and $\sigma_0$.
+Essentially, we seek for an uncorrelated multivariate Gaussian distribution where the variance depends only on the relation between $\sigma_l s_j$ and $\sigma_0$, i.e., each direction in the spectral domain is independent of each other.
 Hence, following~\cite{kawar2021snips}, we define the noise as (we focus on a single entry $j$)

 It can be checked by replacing~\eqref{eq:cross_noise} in~\eqref{eq:noise_covariance} that the distribution of $\boldsymbol{\zeta} - \boldsymbol{\Sigma}\boldsymbol{\nu}_l$ is multivariate Gaussian, where each component is distributed as $[\boldsymbol{\zeta} - \boldsymbol{\Sigma}\boldsymbol{\nu}_l]_j \sim \ccalN(0, |\sigma_0^2 - \sigma_l^2s_j^2|)$ for $j=1,\cdots, N_u$.
 Intuitively, when $\sigma_i s_j < \sigma_0$, the synthetic noise is fully immersed in the measurement noise, while if $\sigma_i s_j > \sigma_0$ there is an independent portion that is added.